Mindfulness for Teachers

 You need to know what you’ll get out of making mindfulness a part of your own and your students’ lives.

 Find out what mindfulness is.
-Find out why it is such a valuable practice and what life skills you will all benefit from by making 5-minutes of mindfulness a non-negotiable part of every school day.
+Find out why it is such a valuable practise and what life skills you will all benefit from by making 5-minutes of mindfulness a non-negotiable part of every school day.
 Our blog post “Why You Should Be Teaching Mindfulness to Improve Student Learning” will go a ways to achieving this.

 “I will make the feeling of calm as familiar as the scent of a warm cup of coffee”.

-Record your statement in the front of your teacher diary, or print it and stick it up on your bathroom mirror… Keep this statement somewhere you can refer to when you’ve missed a few days practice and maybe aren’t feeling so great about it!
+Record your statement in the front of your teacher diary, or print it and stick it up on your bathroom mirror… Keep this statement somewhere you can refer to when you’ve missed a few days practise and maybe aren’t feeling so great about it!

 (2) Find Your Five

 Teaching mindfulness is, of course, more time consuming than being taught.

 In addition to the five minutes of mindfulness practise that you lead your students through each day, you will need to find an additional five minutes each day.
 Why?
 For your own, personal mindfulness practise.